namhyung/uftrace/doc/uftrace-record.md

 \--num-thread=*NUM*
 :   Use NUM of thread to record trace data.
 Default is 1/4 of online cpus (but when full kernel tracing is enabled, it'll use the same number of the cpus).

+\--libmcount-single
+:   Use single thread version of libmcount for faster recording.
+This is ignored if target program calls pthread_create().

 FILTERS
 =======